 Last year, Trump announced that he would donate his salary from the first quarter of 2017 to the National Park Service.
 That donation was made: The superintendent at Antietam National Battlefield in Maryland said her park was given the money and will use it to repair a historic house and fences.

-The next quarter, the White House announced that Trump had donated his $100,000 paycheck to the Department of Education.
+The next quarter, the White House announced that Trump had donated his $100,000 paycheck to the Education Department.
 “The funds will be used to host a Science, Technology, Engineering and Math-focused camp for students,” a news release said at the time.

-In February, a Department of Education official said that the camp doesn’t exist yet — it’s “in the planning stages.”
-The Department of Education was asked: When will the camp be functional?
+In February, an Education Department official said that the camp doesn’t exist yet — it’s “in the planning stages.”
+The department was asked: When will the camp be functional?
 What will it be called?
 “I don’t have that information yet,” the official said.

 In the fall, the White House announced that the president’s third-quarter donation would go to the Department of Health and Human Services.
 An official at that department said the donation would be for “a large-scale public-awareness campaign about the dangers of opioid addiction.”